joaofcmont/Jenkins-HA-Setup-on-AWS/README.md

 # Jenkins-HA-Setup-on-AWS

-# For this Jenkins HA project, I have used the following DevOps Tools :
+<h2>For this Jenkins HA project, I have used the following DevOps Tools : </h2>

 1)    GitHub: Repository to store IaC
 2)    Packer: To build Jenkins Controller and agent AMIs